-The National Reporting System (NRS) for adult education is an outcome-based reporting system.
+The National Reporting System (NRS) for adult education is outcome-based.
 Developed by the U.S. Department of Education: Division of Adult Education and Literacy (USDE: DAEL).
-The NRS continues a process through which state adult education and literacy programs manage a reporting system that demonstrates participant outcomes.
-Refer to Appendix J for an overview of NRS.
-The American Institute of Research (AIR) offers specific trainings on the NRS and posts webinars and archived events on NRS website.
+The NRS continues a process through which state adult education and literacy programs manage a reporting system demonstrating participant outcomes.
+Refer to Appendix M for an overview of NRS.
+The American Institute of Research (AIR) offers specific training on the NRS and posts webinars and archived events on the NRS website.
 Iowa's adult education and literacy programs are encouraged to know NRS as it is the foundation upon which Federal reporting requirements are defined.